-Dr Sanderson Bellamy has research projects in Wales (PI, policy implementation of biodiversity and ecosystem resilience), the UK (PI, novel approaches to creating more resilient regional food systems), Mexico (co-I, governance gaps between land use policy and coastal zone conservation), Costa Rica, Brazil and Colombia (PI, social and environmental impact of food certification) and has been awarded over 4 million in funding.
-Dr Sanderson Bellamy has a strong record of generating impact from her research and sits on the Welsh Government Expert group on Ecosystem restoration and resilience, the Strategic Board for Food Cardiff (Silver Award Sustainable Food Places), the Board for Food Policy Alliance Cymru, Board of Directors for Riverside Market Gardens social enterprise, the Rainforest Alliance Expert Panel on use of Agrochemicals and is an Expert Advisor on certification practices to the Integrated Pest Management Institute.
+Prof Sanderson Bellamy has research projects in Wales (PI, policy implementation of biodiversity and ecosystem resilience), the UK (PI, novel approaches to creating more resilient regional food systems), Mexico (co-I, governance gaps between land use policy and coastal zone conservation), Costa Rica, Brazil and Colombia (PI, social and environmental impact of food certification) and has been awarded £10 million in funding.
+Prof Sanderson Bellamy has a strong record of generating impact from her research and sits on the Welsh Government Expert group on Ecosystem restoration and resilience, the Strategic Board for Food Cardiff (Silver Award Sustainable Food Places), co-Chair of the Board for the Bristol Good Food Partnership 2030 (Gold Award Sustainable Food Places), the Board for Food Policy Alliance Cymru, Strategic Board for Food Sense Wales, Board of Directors for Riverside Market Gardens social enterprise, the Rainforest Alliance Expert Panel on use of Agrochemicals and is an Expert Advisor on certification practices to the Integrated Pest Management Institute.

 Dr Alice Milne is a mathematician at Rothamsted Research.
 She works on models of crop diseases, weed patch dynamics, and soil, and is currently developing a landscape model of the interactions between soil processes, crop growth, pests and management.
 Using a game-theoretic approach, Dr Milne showed how communication between farmers can lead to optimal pest suppression.
 Other areas of expertise include spatial statistics and uncertainty.
 She has managed several projects, recently the AHDB project (RD-2012-3785) and a work package on uncertainty in DEFRA project SCF0102.
 In the TGRAINS project, Alice will develop agricultural systems models and combine these with data to determine the impact of cropping scenarios on production and the environment.